 Five Productivity Habits for Busy Women Who Have Had Enough

 For glasses, specifics matter.
-The lens type, strength, frame width, color, and fit are not decoration.
+The lens type, strength, overall width, color, and fit are not decoration.
 That is when the glasses stop interrupting the outfit and start finishing it.

 Shape matters too.
 A little lift near the eyes can make the front-door mirror look intentional instead of merely handled.
-The frame should make front-door mirror feel handled before anyone has to explain the decision.
+The pair should make the front-door mirror feel handled before anyone has to explain the decision.

 What we do not need is another pair that looks fine for four minutes and then becomes the whole problem by lunch.
 The better choice gives the front-door mirror a cleaner answer before the day gets fussy.
 It is useful, but not sad about it.